zbejas/SmallAdditions/README.md

 ---

 #### Workbench
-By giving a player or group the permission _smalladd.workbech_, the player can use the _/portableworkbench_ (or _/pwb_) to rename the workbench in hand into "Portable Workbench".
+By giving a player or group the permission _smalladd.tool.workbech_, the player can use the _/portableworkbench_ (or _/pwb_) to rename the workbench in hand into "Portable Workbench".
 When the player right-click on that workbench, crafting menu opens.

 ![Gif broken (click)](https://imgur.com/igXaqTB.gif)